paddypawprints/shippingAPI/README.md

 # Pitney Bowes Shipping API C# Client

 This project has the code for a nuget package that provides a fluent C# interface to the Pitney Bowes Shipping API.
+The package uses the [.NET Standard 1.3 framework](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), meaning it is compatible with:
+* .NET core 1.0 and 2.0
+* .NET framework 4.6 and above
+Mono and Xamarin are also supported.

+Features:
+* **full wrapping of the API**.
+Hides (encapsulates) all protocol details, including authentication and report pagination..
+* **strong typing** – objects for all entities.
+Enums for all options – which really helps in visual studio intellisense.
+* **Contract via interfaces** as well as DTOs to reduce the need to copy data
+* **Linq provider** for reports
+* **Fluent interface** - less typing and really good way to extend with extension methods
+* **Support for the metadata** provided by the carrier rules method.
+Use this for local validation/UI options/rate shop.
+* **Mocking and recording** of live messages to disk for capture or later playback in mock mode.
+Mocking for unit and regression testing.
+* **Example** console app.
+* **Plug in your own configuration and log providers**
+* **Keeps the API secret out of cleartext**

 ## Getting Started
 If you just want to use the solution without building it is hosted [on nuget.org](https://www.nuget.org/packages/shippingapi/).